Code-Institute-Submissions/hanselsbakery/.stackedit-trash/README.md

 			- In addition to the modals, later in the project I have realised that by using bootstrap framework HTML code can quickly build up and get long and at times difficult to debug and read.
 So I took the decision to split my code in components at least to some parts where code were being repeated.
 As I have some background in coding I was able to implement all modals, header and footer this way which made things easier to read.

 			- In the components folder you will find 3 sub-folders Header, Footer and Modals.
 These will contain header code, footer code, and modals code respectively.
-To load these components I used jQuery by using their
+To load these components I used jQuery by using their APIs.
+The section which repeated a lot across all pages was the header and footer, by doing this it saved quite a bit of

 - **CSS**